Forge Home

 Types

 The defined type 'types::binary' works like the standard 'file' type and uses all the same attributes, but the 'content' attribute type must be a base64 encoded string.
-This is useful for distributing small files that may be security sensitive such as Kerberos keytabs.
+This is useful for distributing small binary files.

 The defined type types::type replaces the legacy create_resources() by abstracting the resource type as documented here.
 Invoke the defined type with the resource type being created and a '$hash' parameter containing the resource instances and attributes.